What are the different causes and symptoms of Uveitis?

 The cause of uveitis is not much clear as there are numerous things that can cause this condition i.e. injury or infection within the eye or several core health conditions.
 Health conditions related to uveitis maybe

 - Immune-deficiency diseases

-A list of diseases linked with uveitis are Kawasaki disease, AIDS, Syphilis, Toxoplasmosis, Ankylosing spondylitis, Herpes zoster infection, Histoplasmosis, Psoriasis, Reactive arthritis, Rheumatoid arthritis, Kawasaki disease, Multiple sclerosis, Sarcoidosis, Tuberculosis, Ulcerative colitis and Vogt Koyanagi Harada's disease.
+A list of diseases linked with uveitis is Kawasaki disease, AIDS, Syphilis, Toxoplasmosis, Ankylosing spondylitis, Herpes zoster infection, Histoplasmosis, Psoriasis, Reactive arthritis, Rheumatoid arthritis, Kawasaki disease, Multiple sclerosis, Sarcoidosis, Tuberculosis, Ulcerative colitis, and Vogt Koyanagi Harada’s disease.

 Symptoms Of Uveitis

 The symptoms of this condition will depend on the type and level of inflammation within the eye.